thoduv/pyradar5/README.md

 The original FORTRAN code is the work of Nicola Guglielmi and Ernst Hairer, and can be found on: http://www.unige.ch/~hairer/software.html

-[1] N. Guglielmi and E. Hairer, "Users' Guide for the code RADAR5 - Version 2.1", Technical Report, July 2005.

 ## Installation

 The module has been successfully tested on Windows and Linux x86_64.
 It has not been tested on OSX yet.